omniflex-io/omniflex-express-todo-list-boiler/MIDDLEWARE_PATTERNS.md

 ## Best Practices

-1. Always use array of middlewares for complex validations
+1. Always use array of middlewares for exported validation chains
+2. Keep internal middleware components as single functions
-2. Use `countOnly: true` for permission checks when you don't need the data
+3. Use `countOnly: true` for permission checks when you don't need the data
-3. Keep permission query logic in reusable functions
+4. Keep permission query logic in reusable functions
-4. Use consistent naming for stored entities in `res.locals.required`
+5. Use consistent naming for stored entities in `res.locals.required`
-5. Break down complex validations into smaller, focused middleware functions
+6. Break down complex validations into smaller, focused middleware functions
-6. Leverage the infrastructure's error handling mechanisms
+7. Leverage the infrastructure's error handling mechanisms
-7. For nested resources, validate the entire chain of parent resources
+8. For nested resources, validate the entire chain of parent resources
-8. Store intermediate results in res.locals.required for reuse
+9. Store intermediate results in res.locals.required for reuse
+10. Move validation logic from controllers to middleware
+11. Keep controllers focused on business logic
+12. Make validation middleware reusable when possible
+13. Use early validation to improve performance
+14. Name internal components with clear, action-based names (e.g., validateInviteeAccess)
+15. Name exported chains with clear, feature-based names (e.g., validateInvitationAcceptance)